Chikorita03/Autojudge/ReadME.md

 Overview

-AutoJudge is a machine-learning system that predicts the difficulty of programming problems using only their textual descriptions.
+AutoJudge is a machine learning system that predicts the difficulty of programming problems using only their textual descriptions.
-It automates difficulty estimation typically done through human judgment on coding platforms.
+It automates difficulty estimation that is typically done through human judgment on coding platforms.

-Predictions:
+Predictions
-	•	Difficulty Class → Easy / Medium / Hard (classification)
+	•	Difficulty Class: Easy / Medium / Hard (classification)
-	•	Difficulty Score → Numerical value (regression)
+	•	Difficulty Score: Numerical value (regression)

 A simple web interface allows users to paste a problem statement and get instant predictions.